Nerissa

 Shakespeare Retold (Modern Verse)

-Those words would be a lot better if you followed them.
+They would be better if you heeded them.

-Quote Analysis: Nerissa's reply to Portia's "Good sentences and well pronounced," and the play's first piece of evidence that the servant-mistress relationship operates on terms of mutual respect rather than one-directional deference.
-Nerissa is, in five words, telling her mistress that the philosophical wisdom Portia has just praised would have more value if Portia applied it to her own situation.
-The economy of the line is its whole achievement: it carries affection, observation, and gentle reproof in a single phrase, and it establishes the friendship-and-counsel dynamic that runs through every subsequent Portia-Nerissa scene.
+Quote Analysis: Nerissa's reply to Portia's "Good sentences and well pronounced," and the play's first evidence that the servant-mistress relationship runs on mutual respect rather than one-way deference.
+In five words she tells her mistress that the wisdom Portia has just praised would be worth more if Portia actually lived by it.
+The economy is the whole achievement: affection, observation, and gentle reproof in a single phrase, setting up the friendship-and-counsel dynamic that runs through every later Portia-Nerissa scene.

 My lord and lady, it is now our time,